goodguy00/SCED/doc/starting_tut.md

 # "STARTING TUTORIAL - The Basics."
-.P

 This tutorial runs through the basic editing functions and constraint management on a click by click basis.
 The aim is to make you a bit familiar with the interface.

-.P
-It should take 0.5 - 1 hour (very rough estimate).
+### It should take 0.5 - 1 hour (very rough estimate).
-.AL

-Start up the program (the easy bit!).
+* Start up the program (the easy bit!).
 You should see a column of buttons down the left, a big window with a set of axes in the middle and a couple of things down the bottom.

-Create a Cube.
+* Create a Cube.
 Click on the New Object button and a dialog will appear with lots of pretty pictures in it.
 From left to right, top then bottom they are: Cube, Sphere, Cylinder, Cone, Square, Plane.
 The cancel button is at the bottom - choosing it will pop down the dialog without doing